Crowdsourced Adaptive Surveys: Introduction

 In this paper, I propose a crowdsourced adaptive survey methodology (CSAS) that leverages advances in natural language processing and adaptive algorithms to create participant-generated questionnaires that evolve over time.
 I use open-ended responses from participants to create question banks comprised of potential survey questions, from which questions are prioritized using a multi-armed bandit algorithm.
-While the survey is in the field, participants contribute to the question bank and rate existing questions, enabling the algorithm to ``learn'' emerging issues and claims that resonate with the study population.
-Even in well-trodden settings such as identifying important issues, the CSAS method produces promising items that are worthy of further exploration (see Figure 1 for a summary of the process and representative issues recovered using the method).
+While the survey is in the field, participants contribute to the question bank and respond to existing questions, enabling the algorithm to explore and prioritize survey questions that resonate with the study population.
+Even in well-trodden settings such as identifying important issues, the CSAS method produces promising items that warrant further investigation (see Figure 1 for a summary of the process and representative issues recovered using the method).

-I employ this methodology across two challenging domains: gauging the prevalence of misinformation within minority communities and evaluating issue importance in the aggregate.
-In an application examining the prevalence of negative beliefs about American political parties and candidates among Latinos, I find that CSAS recovers beliefs about events that would likely escape the notice of survey researchers.
-Participant-submitted items are also instructive, in that they focus more on party stereotypes or politically harmful -- but true -- claims, rather than discrete pieces of misinformation.
-I then use CSAS to construct an adaptive battery of nationally salient issues.
-Despite seeding the algorithm with popular items from Gallup surveys, I find that popular issue topics based on open-ended responses depart from the set of ``most important issues,'' reflecting concerns over healthcare, inflation, political accountability, and crime.
+I apply this methodology across three domains: gauging the prevalence of misinformation within minority communities, evaluating issue importance in the aggregate, and identifying local political concerns.
+First, I use CSAS to develop an evolving battery of issues to gauge issue importance in the aggregate.
+Despite seeding the algorithm with Gallup issue categories, I find that popular issue topics based on open-ended responses depart from the set of ``most important issues,'' reflecting concerns over healthcare, inflation, political accountability, and crime.\footnote{While some Gallup codes (e.g., "ethics, moral, and family decline") are not expressed in everyday language, complicating the comparison with CSAS-generated summaries, many codes (e.g., "immigration," "poverty," "crime") closely align with CSAS outputs.} Then, I move to more niche applications: misinformation within the Latino community and local political concerns.
+I find that CSAS reveals claims and issues that would likely escape the notice of survey researchers.

-Across the two studies, highly-rated items reflect salient news events or socioeconomic conditions, showcasing the method's ability to quickly adapt to changes in the information environment.
-Moreover, the exploration of survey questions using an adaptive algorithm such as Gaussian Thompson sampling produces issue and claim-level estimates for a variety of items; a feature that distinguishes the method from traditional approaches using fixed item batteries where only a set number of items can be examined.
-Specifically, as the algorithm attempts to ``settle'' on the best-performing question, the consideration of questions along the way renders it possible to compute prevalence estimates for an extensive set of claims.